VR51/host-flash/README.md

 - More host list repositories to choose from (17 built in, 3 Host Flash community lists and 3 user customizable lists)
 - Returned to text mode only terminal GUI.
 Dialog, whiptale and other terminal GUIs were overkill for this app
 - New menu system (will be improved once core app is finalised)
-- Custom settings are now stored in $HOME/.hf* files (.hfrc, .hfwlrc, .hfwlwrc and .hfblrc)
+- Custom settings are now stored in $HOME/.config/hostflash/.hf* files (.hfrc, .hfwlrc, .hfwlwrc and .hfblrc, and log)
 - Update local custom whitelist or blacklist through the GUI
 - Update hosts file with local custom rules without rebuilding the whole hosts file
+- Apply rule change updates without complete hosts file rebuild
 - List management.
 Easily add new host list repositories from within the Host Flash™ app.
-- Local DNS Cache cleared after hosts file installation (Rudimentary now.
-To be improved later)
+- Local DNS Cache automatically cleared after hosts file installation or update
 - Better information about installed HF version to help you recognise when an update is available.
 - Better config reset management.
 - Various tweaks and fixes